martinhbramwell/CellMergeWorkAround/README.md

 Preparation
 ------

-Let's get the dependencies out of the way:
+Let's get the dependencies out of the way.
+You will need the Python Package Installer "pip", so do:

- 1 you will need the Python Package Installer "pip".
-So do:  sudo apt-get install -y python-pip
+		sudo apt-get install -y python-pip

+ 1 sudo pip install beautifulsoup4
+ 1

 Obtain this project [  https://github.com/martinhbramwell/CellMergeWorkAround  ] and also this one [  https://github.com/martinhbramwell/gspread  ]